larq/zookeeper/CONTRIBUTING.md

 ### How to make a clean pull request

-- Create a personal fork of the project on Github.
+- Create a personal fork of the project on GitHub.
 - Clone the fork on your local machine.
 Your remote repo on Github is called `origin`.
 - Add the original repository as a remote called `upstream`.
 - If you created your fork a while ago be sure to pull upstream changes into your local repository.